Leica CL vs YI M1

-The Leica CL (Typ 7323) and the YI M1 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2016.
+The Leica CL (Typ 7323) and the YI M1 are two digital cameras that were announced, respectively, in November 2017 and September 2016.
 Both the CL and the M1 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (M1) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the YI provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 24.1 megapixels, whereas the YI provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica CL vs YI M1

-An illustration of the physical size and weight of the Leica CL and the YI M1 is provided in the side-by-side display below.
+The physical size and weight of the Leica CL and the YI M1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).